Isaac Gere of Northampton, Massachusetts. A cherry case tall clock. The case attributed to Julius Barnard. TT-140.

 Inventory number TT-140.

 Isaac Gere was born in Preston, Connecticut, on December 6, 1771.
 His parents were Nathan and Jerusha (Tracy) Gere.
-It is currently thought that he was trained in the art of clockmaking by John Avery, who also lived and worked in the same town.
-In 1793, Gere moved to Northampton, Massachusetts, where he was active as a watchmaker, Clockmaker, and silversmith until his death on September 24, 1812.
+It is believed that his early training in the art of clockmaking was under the guidance of John Avery, who also lived and worked in the same town.
+In 1793, Gere moved to Northampton, Massachusetts, where he was active as a watchmaker, clockmaker, and silversmith until his death on September 24, 1812.

 Shortly after moving to Northampton, Gere hired Nichols Goddard as a journeyman clockmaker.
 Goddard records this in his journal.
-Nicholas stays with Gere for three years and leaves for Rutland, Vermont, in 1797.
+Nicholas stayed with Gere for three years and left for Rutland, Vermont, in 1797.

-In June of 1803, Gere took on Ebenezer Strong Phelps as an apprentice to learn the business of silver and goldsmithing and also to make eight-day brass clocks.
-Ebeneezer was fifteen years old.
-In January of 1809, Isaac, with the consent of Ebenezer's parents, sent Ebenezer to Newark, New Jersey, to work in the jewelry business for Messrs.
+In June 1803, Gere took on Ebenezer Strong Phelps as an apprentice to learn silver and goldsmithing and make brass eight-day clocks.
+Ebenezer was fifteen years old.
+In January 1809, with Ebenezer's parents' consent, Isaac sent Ebenezer to Newark, New Jersey, to work in the jewelry business for Messrs.
 Hinsdale and Taylor.

 It is worth noting that the "Hampshire Gazette" carried a fair number of ads (June 1802-June 1803) stating that Gere was a clockmaker and watchmaker and also manufactured silver spoons, gold beads, etc. Gere's later ads (1809-1810) stated that he is "at his brick store opposite the meetinghouse and continues to make every article in the gold and silversmith business."

 A small number of tall case clocks are currently known.
 Two of these clocks share very similar cases.
 One is a clock that we have owned.
-A second clock is pictured in Fales's book, The furniture of Historic Deerfield, on page 264.
-This clock shares a very similar case which is credited to have been made by Julius Barnard.
-Julius Barnard was trained by Eliphalet Chapin (1741-1807) of East Windsor, Connecticut.
-He moved up to Northampton and set up his own cabinet shop.
+A second clock is pictured in Fales's book, The Furniture of Historic Deerfield, on page 264.
+This clock shares a very similar case, which is credited to having been made by Julius Barnard.
+Eliphalet Chapin trained Julius Barnard (1741-1807) of East Windsor, Connecticut.
+He moved up to Northampton and set up his cabinet shop.
 Naturally, much of his furniture exhibits a strong Chapin influence.
-The clock pictured in Fales was once owned by the Williams and Billings families of Hatfield and Deerfield.
-A third example can be found pictured in the Sack Volumes, No. 2, page 303.
+The Williams and Billings families of Hatfield and Deerfield once owned the clock pictured in Fales.
+A third example is pictured in the Sack Volumes, No. 2 on page 303.
 This clock is now reported to be in The Ford Museum.
-It differs greatly in case form.
+It differs significantly in case form.

-In January 2011, the portraits of Isaac Gere and his wife were sold at a public auction.
-He is pictured seated, very well dressed, with an open book in front of him on a table.
+In January 2011, George Thomas Lewis & Co. sold the portraits of Isaac Gere and his wife, painted by Ralph Earl, at a public auction.
+Isaac is pictured seated, very well dressed, with an open book in front of him on a table.
 In the background, behind the fancy drapes, is a view of the Connecticut River Valley.